-The Jed Foundation (JED) is a leading nonprofit that exists to protect emotional health and prevent suicide for our nation’s teens and young adults.
+The Jed Foundation (JED) is a leading nonprofit that protects emotional health and prevents suicide for our nation’s teens and young adults.
 JED believes in a comprehensive, public health approach to promoting mental health and preventing suicide alongside mental health care as well as creating stronger support networks and safety nets.

 For many of our nation’s teens and young adults, transitioning into adulthood is a time of significant changes and intense challenges.

-- One in five young people experiences a mental health challenge each year, with issues like depression and anxiety acting as significant impediments to academic success for many students.1,2
+- One in four young people experiences a mental health challenge each year, with issues like depression and anxiety acting as significant impediments to academic success for many students (SAMHSA, 2017).

-- Suicide rates have continued to rise over the past 15 years, and the rate of suicide among young people in the U.S. (while lower than middle aged adults and senior citizens) are increasing more quickly than the rate among older adults.
+- Despite all we’ve learned and the advances we’ve made, suicide rates have continued to rise over the past 15 years (CDC, 2018), and the rates of suicide among young people in the U.S. are increasing more quickly than the rates among older adults (CDC, 2017).

 Our programs – grounded in our comprehensive, public health approach to mental health – help schools strengthen their mental health, substance misuse, and suicide prevention efforts, equip teens and young adults with the skills and knowledge to help themselves and each other, and encourage community awareness, understanding and action for young adult mental health.